best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 These instructions should include:

 - How to set up an environment to run your code (including how to install dependencies).
+- How to configure the project, for example how to set folders and environment variables if you use them.
 - How to run your code.
 - What outputs (if any) your code or system produces and how these should be interpreted.
 - What quality assurance has been carried out and what further quality assurance of outputs is required.